recogito/recogito-studio-sdk/README.md

 __Important:__ Plugins are restricted to the client part of Recogito Studio.
 Specifically, this means __plugins can not change or add to the backend component ("Recogito Server")__.
 For example, it is not possible for plugins to change or add to the Supabase schema, or add additional DB or edge functions.

-## 2. Getting Started
+## Getting Started

-This section walks you through the development of a __Hello World__ plugin that adds a simple message to the annotation editor.
+The following steps walk you through the development of a __Hello World__ plugin that adds a simple message to the annotation editor.

-[TODO - screenshot]
+> You can find the full result of this tutorial in this repository: [recogito/plugin-hello-world](https://github.com/recogito/plugin-hello-world).

 ### Prerequisites